ProjectProRepo/How-to-Build-an-LLM-Powered-Data-Analysis-Agent-/README.md

 Once you have the three API keys, you can add them to the IPython notebook of this repository and start running the code in a Google Colab notebook.
 Happy Coding! :)

+## Resources

-For a detailed description of this code, check out ProjectPro’s blog.
+For a detailed description of this code, check out ProjectPro’s blog: [LLM Data Analysis Agent](https://www.projectpro.io/article/llm-data-analysis-agent/1093)

 ## Special Thanks